stele1 Spec

 Tags (climb.tags)

-a tag is a single word or phrase to highlight _something unique_ about the climb. that isn't covered by other features.
-In many bouldering areas, it might be worth having a `highball` tag.
-In Bishop though, it might be better to have `fluttering-heart` field. useful labels help climbers identify climbs with unique aspects.
+a tag is a single word or phrase to highlight something unique about the climb. that isn't covered by other features.
+In many bouldering areas, it might be worth having a highball tag.
+In Bishop though, it might be better to have fluttering-heart field. useful labels help climbers identify climbs with unique aspects.

 Examples

-"manufactured"
+[ "manufactured" ]

 a climb with chipping or glued-on holds

-"area classic",
+[ "area classic", "crimpy" ]

 for Slash And Burn at the New River Gorge